Fractal: Wave Particle Duality

 I have since published in 2023:

-This entry is one of a set of entries on the fractal and the strange (quantum-like) nature of them.
-I use the word quantum because there is no other area of knowledge that comes close to explaining or relating to the discoveries I am making with fractal geometry.
+This entry is one of a set of entries on the fractal and their strange (quantum-like) nature.
+I use the word quantum because no other area of knowledge comes close to explaining or relating to the discoveries I am making with fractal geometry.
 Blair 11,03,2013

 Wave and particle Duality - and the fractal